Balls Specification and Approvals

 1 New Balls

-The Equipment Committee administers a scheme for the certification of balls which are suitable for use in major championships and tournaments.
-The regulations are set out in Section 1.2.
-The World Croquet Federation Management Committee has recognised the CA's Championship Approval scheme ('International Ball Standard') and agreed that it applies to all versions of croquet.
+The Equipment Group administers a scheme for the certification of balls which are suitable for use in major championships and tournaments.
+The specifications are set out in Section 2.
+The World Croquet Federation Management Committee has recognised Croquet England's Championship Approval scheme ('International Ball Standard') and agreed that it applies to all versions of croquet.

 Balls that have current Championship Approval are as follows:

 - Barlow GT Mark II 1st Colours (Approved to July 2006*)

 - Barlow GT Mark II 2nd Colours (Approved to July 2006*)

 - Dawson 2000 International Mk3 1st Colours (Approved to Nov 2026)